 Major sovereign bond1 markets outside the US are awash with low—and in some cases negative—yielding bonds.
-Many global central banks have remained accommodative in their policy stance.
+Many global central banks have extended their previously accommodative policy stances by further slashing rates in response to the COVID-19 pandemic.
 Despite this, fixed income can continue to play a vital role in asset allocation, with investors valuing the role bonds can play in income, liability matching,2 and diversification.

 In the prevailing environment of depressed yields, clients may find it useful to clarify the role of their global sovereign fixed-income allocation within long-term strategic objectives.
 For example, their objectives may be:

 Clients may also wish to assess their appetite for, and the impact and risk of, available potential yield enhancement solutions, such as:

 - Extending duration3